 - A baccalaureate degree from an accredited institution.
 Applicants will be drawn from a range of fields and should have an undergraduate degree in computer animation, new media, information technology, media arts, computer science and engineering, or a related discipline.

 - The admission standard is an undergraduate degree (B.A., B.F.A., or B.S.) in a related discipline with a 3.0 GPA.

-- A combined score of 1000 or higher on the verbal and quantitative sections of the GRE (Graduate Record Exam).
-A minimum of 4.0 on the analytical writing section of the GRE is also required.
+- A competitive GRE score is required.
 Test scores follow the general admission standards set by the Graduate College.
 Departure from these standards will be considered based on excellence in the portfolio review.

 - In addition to a completed online application form submitted to the Graduate College, the applicant must submit items 5 thru 9 to: